 - Personalization vs. no personalization

-While on the surface, these differences may seem negligible, they can eventually prove to have a significant impact on the open rate of your cold emails!
+While these differences may seem negligible on the surface, they can eventually have a significant impact on the open rate of your cold emails!

 The Data-Driven Anatomy of a Great Cold Email Subject Line

 Now that we have a clearer picture of the fundamentals you should keep an eye on, let’s take a closer look at the key areas of your subject line, and what the data recommends.

 We’re going to take you through the eleven areas which make up the subject line, so that you cover all your bases:

 Email personalization is using subscriber data to enrich email content and cater it specifically to that reader.

 - Catering content to the recipient’s behavior